Spin and thermal current scaling at a $Y$-junction of XX spin chains: Spin and heat current at the Ising-like fixed point

 with the $G^\lambda_{(\eta,\eta')} (x,x';\omega)$ being the Keldysh-Green functions of the $\bar{\psi}_\lambda$-field ($=\frac{\bar{\xi}_\lambda + i \bar{\zeta}_\lambda}{\sqrt{2}}$) in frequency space.
 An important difference with respect to the DFP is that, at the ${\cal I}_1$ FP, we already obtain a nonzero result for the spin current, even without considering (irrelevant) boundary perturbations of the FP Hamiltonian.
 Indeed, using Eqs.(\ref{fiet.7}) for the Keldysh-Green functions, we obtain

 \beq I_{S,\lambda} (x) = -\frac{1}{2 \pi } \intop_{-D_0}^{D_0} \: d \omega \: \{ f(-\omega + \delta H_\lambda ) - f (\omega - \delta H_\lambda ) \} \:\: . \eneq

-In Eq.(\ref{ish.4}) we have restored the high-frequency cutoff $D_0$.
+In Eq.(\ref{ish.4}) we have explicitly denoted the high-frequency cutoff $D_0$, which is required to reguralize our following calculations).
 To recover the correct result, we have, indeed, to perform all the calculations by keeping $D_0$ finite and by sending $D_0 \to \infty$ only at the end of the whole derivation.
 As a result, we obtain

 \beq I_{S,\lambda} (x) = - \frac{\hbar \delta H_\lambda}{\pi} \:\: . \eneq